 Exclusion of cow’s milk from the diet is recommended for IgE-mediated reactions.
 Because of the risk of cross-reactivity, both cow’s milk and soy should be removed from the diet for non-IgE reactions.

-A hydrolyzed formula can be used for formula-fed babies.
+A hydrolysed formula can be used for formula-fed babies.
 If symptoms do not improve within two to eight weeks, an amino acid formula should be commenced.
-Hydrolyzed formulae are extensively broken down into smaller peptides that are not easily recognized by the immune system.
+Hydrolysed formulae are extensively broken down into smaller peptides that are not easily recognised by the immune system.

-Amino acid-based formulas contain no peptides to be recognized by IgE, which is why they are recommended when a poor response to hydrolyzed formulas is achieved.
+Amino acid-based formulas contain no peptides to be recognised by IgE, which is why they are recommended when a poor response to hydrolysed formulas is achieved.
 They are the first choice for formula-fed babies with a history of previous anaphylaxis or severe skin/gut reactions to cow’s milk.

 Breastfed infants with CMPA should be treated with allergen avoidance.
 This is achieved with a maternal exclusion diet, avoiding food containing cow’s milk protein.
 The elimination diet should continue for at least two weeks and up to four weeks in cases of allergic colitis or atopic dermatitis.
 During the elimination trial, the mother should receive calcium/Vitamin D supplements.
-In most cases, symptoms will improve within two to four weeks following the commencement of the elimination diet.
+In most cases, symptoms will improve within 2 to 4 weeks of commencing the elimination diet.

 Once shown to help, cow’s milk should be reintroduced to prove it is the causal agent.
 Once the diagnosis is confirmed, the infant should remain on the elimination diet for at least five months or until one year of age, when cow’s milk can be reintroduced, usually at home.